pazdernikpavel/frontend-interview/README.md

 ## Unit tests

-I created unit tests just for few files, basically for one of each kind such as component, effect, reducer, etc. as 100% test coverage is probably not in the scope of this exam.
+I created just few specs as 100% test coverage is probably not in the scope of this exam and I am out of time dedicated to this exam and the codebase grew quite large in the past 48 hours.
+But hopefully this will give you an idea of how I write tests and how I approach testing in general.

-## Missing features 😒
+## Missing features 😓

-- Unexpected error handling on screens
 - Refresh token logic _(that would probably be an extra I did not have any free time left to do, we can discuss on the call)_
 - Responsive design _(this we can discuss on the call as well, however Nebular is missing any responsive component/grid support as far as I know, but we can definitely go through responsive design and I can share my thoughts)_